 Play "Pass the Sphere."
-Indicate the ball.
-Say: We learned

-that another name for a ball is sphere.
+Indicate a ball.
+Say: We learned that another name for a ball is sphere.
 (Children repeat, sphere.)
 Let's play "Pass the Sphere."

 Several children come forward to demonstrate the over the head and through the legs pattern.
-Children then line up one behind the other.
+The children then line up one behind the other.
 The first child passes the sphere over his or her head to the next child in line without turning around.
 That child passes the sphere through his or her legs to the next child in line.
-Children continue the pattern until the sphere reaches the end of the line.
+The children continue the pattern until the sphere reaches the last child in line.
 They reverse directions and begin again.